altmany/IQML/README.md

 end  % IQML_Callback
 ```

-This was just a short sampling of IQML’s functionality.
-The product contains many more features and query types.
-Review the full IQML User Guide for a detailed description of the available functionality.

 ### Disclaimer
 THIS SOFTWARE IS PROVIDED “AS IS”, WITHOUT WARRANTY OF ANY KIND, EXPRESSED OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NON-INFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES, LOSS OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.
-(detailed disclaimer is available in IQML’s User Guide, as well as in the separate DISCLAIMER file)
+(detailed disclaimer is available in [IQML’s User Guide](https://undocumentedmatlab.com/files/IQML/IQML_User_Guide.pdf), as well as in the separate DISCLAIMER file)